 (a) What net external force is exerted on a 1100.0-kg artillery shell fired from a battleship if the shell is accelerated at (b) What is the magnitude of the force exerted on the ship by the artillery shell, and why?

-A brave but inadequate rugby player is being pushed backward by an opposing player who is exerting a force of 800.0 N on him.
+A rugby player is being pushed backward by an opposing player who is exerting a force of 800.0 N on him.
 The mass of the losing player plus equipment is 90.0 kg, and he is accelerating backward at . (a) What is the force of friction between the losing player’s feet and the grass? (b) What force does the winning player exert on the ground to move forward if his mass plus equipment is 110.0 kg?

 A history book is lying on top of a physics book on a desk, as shown below; a free-body diagram is also shown.
 The history and physics books weigh 14 N and 18 N, respectively.
 Identify each force on each book with a double subscript notation (for instance, the contact force of the history book pressing against physics book can be described as ), and determine the value of each of these forces, explaining the process used.